-Step 1: The student must submit the following to a foreign student advisor at IESC:
+Step 1: The student will submit the following via email to email@example.com:

-- Student letter explaining the circumstances that caused the economic need.
+- Copy of student letter explaining the circumstances that caused the economic need.

-- Letter from financial sponsor explaining circumstances that caused the economic hardship
+- Copy of letter from financial sponsor explaining circumstances that caused the economic hardship

-- Documents proving the circumstances that caused the economic need.
+- Copies of documents proving the circumstances that caused the economic need.

 - Copy of any previously issued Employment Authorization Documents (EAD) (for student file/record)

-- Completed form I-765 (available at www.uscis.gov).
-When completing the I-765, the student must follow the instructions as listed for foreign students under category C. Use code (c) (3) (iii).
+- Copy of completed form I-765: Available at www.uscis.gov.
+When completing the I-765 the student must follow the instructions as listed for foreign students under category C. Use code ( c) (3) ( iii)

 IESC will take three weeks to review and process the request.
 Please call (818) 677-3053 to ask if the I-20 is ready for step 2.

 Step 2: The student must return to IESC to pick up the documents and bring the following: